chenlijun99/autoanki/packages/autoanki-plugin-content-pdf-fragment/README.md

 Additionally, you can also pass the following `data-*` attributes:

 - `data-autoanki-pdf-pages`: an numeric range of pages to be rendered.
 Note that order matters. `data-autoanki-pdf-pages="2-4"` and `data-autoanki-pdf-pages="4-2"` are different.
 With the first pressing the next button you'll go through the pages 2, 3 and 4, while with the latter you'll go through the pages 4,3,2.
+- `data-autoanki-pdf-enable-toolbar`: pass `true` in order to force the toolbar to be shown.
+Pass `false` to force it to not be shown.
+By default, if there is need to switch pages (because of `data-autoanki-pdf-pages`), the toolbar will be shown.

 So a complete example could be: